Democrito/repositorios/OLED/Lines/readme.md

 It must be remembered that in our case we are working at a frequency of 3 MHz.
 SPI screens have a maximum operating speed of 10 MHz, and I think it has a 60 Hz screen refresh, but I'm not sure about this last data.

-## 4-wire to 3-wire SPI conversion.
+## 4-wire to 3-wire SPI conversion

 The 4-wire SPI of the OLED displays that we are using here is a particular case of SPI, because we always write to it, either to configure or to paint, but we never read data from the screen.